preciofishbone/OmniaDocsG2/general-assets/add-link/index.rst

 .. image:: add-link-new2.png

 You can use this asset to add a link to a page or document in the tenant, or create a Custom link to any web page.
 A mailto link can be created using a Custom link.

-In Omnia 6.7 and later Anchors are supported and can be used here.
+Anchors are supported and can be used here.
 Type the Anchor Name in this field to create a link:

 .. image:: add-link-anchor.png